jediwade/brackets-htmlformat/README.md

 #### Update - January 16, 2017
 Fixed issue with the menu bar items not being in the correct order on Windows 10 after ~17 items were added.
 After ~17 items, the order would be in reverse from order added and all dividers would be at the bottom.

+#### Update - July 23, 2017
+Lots of changes in this release.
+Added the ability for the user to set which file extensions this Brackets extension will work in.
+Added Shift + Enter keyboard shortcut to insert a break tag, plus options related to that feature.
+The detection of same tags being inserted is improved.
+Code cleaned up a bit in some areas.
+Changed the file/folder structure to allow for different translations.
+Fix bugs with the HTML Format menu being removed when it shouldn't have been if the split editor view was being used.
+Added a Welcome screen.
+Added a What's New screen.
+Started adding Table tags but it just makes the HTML Format menu too tall for a 1080p screen (and probably already too tall for laptop screens).
+Changed the file/folder structure to allow for different locale translations (would need help/volunteers to make new locales happen).